A category of noncrossing partitions: Noncrossing partitions and binary forests

 \subsection{Binary forests as morphisms}

 Suppose that $\cS,\cR$ are noncrossing partitions of $V$ and $\cS$ is a refinement of $\cR$.
 Then we have an epimorphism of sets $\pi:\cS\onto \cR$ sending each part of $\cS$ to the unique part of $\cR$ which contains it.

+\begin{defn} We define a \emph{cluster morphism} $[T]:\cR\to \cS$ to be the union $T=\coprod T_W$ of a set of rooted trees $T_W$ obtained in the following way.
 Each $W\in \cR$ is totally ordered being a subset of $V$.
 And $\pi^{-1}(W)\subseteq\cS$ is a noncrossing partition of $W$.
-Therefore, it makes sense to talk about a binary forest $F_W$ on $\pi^{-1}(W)$ and the rooted tree $T_{W}$ that it generates.
-We define a \emph{cluster morphism} $[T]:\cR\to \cS$ of noncrossing partitions to be the union of a set of rooted trees $T=\coprod T_W$ chosen in this way.
-The nomenclature will be explained later.
+We choose a binary forest $F_W$ on each $\pi^{-1}(W)$ and let $T_{W}$ be the rooted tree that it generates.
+The disjoint union $T=\coprod T_W$ of a set of rooted trees $T_w$ chosen in this way is one cluster morphism $[T]:\cR\to \cS$.
+The nomenclature is explained in Remark \ref{rem: cluster morphism nomenclature}. \end{defn}